patience4711/ESP32-read-APS-inverters/README.md

 # ESP32 read APS inverters
 This project is derived from the project [ESP-ECU](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3).
 The reason to try this on a more powerfull platform is that the ESP8266 was running on the top of its capabilities, especially when more than 5 inverters were connected.
 Comparison in free heap between esp and esp32 show that this is more than 7x higher for the esp32.<br>
-The ESP32 has big advantage over the ESP8266, the presence of a second uart.
+The ESP32 has another big advantage over the ESP8266, the presence of a second uart.
 We can use one uart for the zigbee moduele and we have the other UART available for debugging on the serial monitor via usb.
 This way it is easyer to debug.
 I can use this project to test things out that could lead to improvements for the ESP8266 project.

 See it in action on [YouTube](https://youtu.be/WKFVQ6d8KhQ)